erlancarreira/challenge-project-w3/README.md

 ## Getting Started

  These instructions will get you a copy of the project up and running on your local machine for development.
 See deployment for notes on how to deploy the project on a live system.

-### Instructions
+### Instructions -> Disable CORS

 ```
 Open gitBash or other terminal bash in directory past backend and digit php -S localhost:3005 to initialize the backend